WILLIAM HAYES Student Staff Trustee (Part I)

 The toss was a ritual for couples married at the School, including Bill’s younger brother Paul when he wed Mattie Ayers four years later.
 Also, William David Martin experienced the same event when he married Fern’s sister, Patsy Flora Hall, near the same time.
 June weddings in the Pine Mountain Chapel were often well photographed at the School and continue to be today.
 Many families in the area can trace their beginnings to the “wedding in the Chapel” or the participation in one.

 The Chapel is also a place of closure when members of the Pine Mountain community pass away.
 Silven, Bill’s brother killed in action in France in WWII and a PMSS student, was remembered in the Chapel.
 Both Bill and Fern had memorial services in the same Chapel in which they met; in which they were married and today, where they continue to be remembered.
 Their son Steven, a Navy Commander and pilot was also memorialized in the Chapel after he was killed when his military plane went down on Mt.
-Ranier on a routine training flight in March of 1983.
+Rainier on a routine training flight in March of 1983.

 WILLIAM HAYES (Part I): The Dance and the Ballgame